VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: VipAct Framework

 \textbf{Tool Selection and Incorporation of Specialized Agents:} After analyzing the task requirements and formulating a plan, the orchestrator agent selects the appropriate tools and specialized agents to provide the visual information necessary to solve the task.
-Depending on the nature of the task, this may involve initiating collaboration with specialized agents designed for specific tasks or external vision expert models to gather comprehensive information.
+Depending on the nature of the task, this may involve initiating collaboration with specialized agents or external vision expert models to gather fine-grained information.
 Details on these specialized agents and external vision expert models are provided in Sections \ref{sec: specialized_agent} and \ref{sec: expert_model}.

 \textbf{Evidence Summarization:} Once the tools and specialized agents have performed their respective tasks in separate environments, the orchestrator agent compiles and summarizes the collected evidence.
 This involves integrating the outputs from various tools and agents, ensuring that all relevant information is coherently synthesized to support the decision-making process.
 The orchestrator agent also resolves conflicting evidence and double-checks the factuality of the information, as errors or hallucinations may arise from the expert models and specialized agents.